scubaracer/exactonline-api-dotnet-client/README.md

 <h4>3.
 Initializing Exact Client </h4>

 ExactOnline Client only supports the OAuth authentication for the API calls.
-To know more about OAuth please refer to Getting started - OAuth.
+To know more about OAuth please refer to <a href="https://developers.exactonline.com/#OAuth Authentication.html">Getting started - OAuth</a>.
 To initialize the ExactOnlineClient object you need to provide the “apiEndPoint” & “AccessTokenDelegate”:
 ```
 ExactOnlineClient client = new ExactOnlineClient (apiEndPoint, AccessTokenDelegate);
 ```